AustralianAntarcticDivision/EchoviewR/README.md

 ```{r dependPacks, eval=FALSE}
 devtools::install_github("omegahat/RDCOMClient")
 ```

+It is expected that the CRAN version of the issues RDCOMClient will be fixed in the near future.

 If the install still fails because of ```Rtools``` go to [https://cran.r-project.org/bin/windows/Rtools/] and install the latest version of ```Rtools```.
 Once Rtools is installed, you have to restart RStudio and then install ```RDCOMClient``` before proceeding to install ```EchoviewR```.